Oghma-Infinium/Revenant/README.md

 **[Modlist Support](#contact)**

-**⚠ WARNINGS ⚠:**
+> [!IMPORTANT]
-- **You must update Skyrim Special Edition to latest version on Steam to install this list.
+> - **You must update Skyrim Special Edition to latest version on Steam to install this list.
 DO NOT DOWNGRADE YOUR GAME TO INSTALL THIS LIST!**
-- **Note that this list is currently in *BETA*.
+> - **Note that this list is currently in *BETA*.
 Only play if you're willing to participate in bug reports and feedback!**
-- **Modifying the list in any way voids official support for the modlist.**
+> - **Modifying the list in any way voids official support for the modlist.**

 # Contents